 Perception-aware planning couples motion with active vision to improve state estimation, \textit{e.g.}, by steering the drone towards feature-rich regions or informative trajectories that reduce uncertainty \cite{zhang2018perception,bartolomei2020perception,lin2025gfm}.
 These methods are effective for robust navigation, but their objectives are predominantly robot-centric and typically do not model how non-target occlusions degrade clean target sensing and dense reconstruction.
 Visibility constraints are also widely used in aerial tracking, where planners maintain a compact object observable via LoS constraints, 2D visible fans, or differentiable visibility metrics \cite{jeon2020integrated,ji2022elastic,gao2023adaptive}.
 These formulations target sparse entities (\textit{e.g.}, a point/box) and are not directly transferable to structure scanning, where dense coverage requires ray-level visibility checks over many surface elements, often significantly expensive for real-time replanning when enforced continuously along a path.

-\textbf{Our Position.} Different from prior scanning planners and perception-aware navigation or tracking studies, our real-time visibility-aware replanning framework advances existing UAVs to actively and promptly preclude collisions and target occlusions from unknown obstacles, while sustaining information completeness and operational efficiency.
+\textbf{Our Position.} \textbf{FC-Vision} is related to model-based coverage path planning, but addresses a different online replanning problem for target scanning under unexpected non-target obstacles.
+Instead of replacing the upstream coverage planner, our real-time visibility-aware replanning framework refines the nominal scan to actively preclude collisions and occlusions, while sustaining information completeness and operational efficiency.
 This capability enables reliable, occlusion-free scanning of target structures in unknown, cluttered environments via only a single-pass flight.